MyriamBA/MyriamBA/README.md

 ## What I Do:

 - 🧠 **Machine Learning**: Expertise in building predictive models, NLP solutions, DeepRL projects, and leveraging LLMs to solve complex challenges.
-- 🛠 **Software Development**: Proficient in Python, SQL, golang, and designing and creating scalable architectures.
+- 🛠 **Software Development**: Proficient in Python, SQL, Go, designing and creating scalable architectures.
 - 📊 **Research**: Published researcher specializing in Machine Learning and Optimization, passionate about leveraging cutting-edge techniques to uncover actionable insights and deliver impactful value.
 ---